doncl/SeeSharp/Sid/README.md

-# Sid is a very lightweight C# RESTful framework.
+# RESTy is a very lightweight C# RESTful framework.
 It works on both Mono and .NET, with Mono/Linux being the primary intended target.
 To create an endpoint:

-0. Create a subclass of SidModule.
+0. Create a subclass of RESTyModule.
 1. Give your class a RootPath attribute (see TestModule.cs).
 2. Add method/endpoint(s).
-Do NOT declare them as public, or Sid won't use them.
+Do NOT declare them as public, or RESTy won't use them.
 3. Use the various attributes (Get, Put, Post, etc.) implemented in the Declarations subdirectory to fully describe a route for your endpoint(s).
 4. Your endpoint(s) can take arguments as